odoo/documentation/accounting/others/multicurrencies/invoices_payments.rst

 .. image:: media/invoice02.png
    :align: center

-Multi-currency invoices & Vendor Bills
+Multi-currency invoices & Vendor Invoices
 ======================================

 Now that you are working in a multi-currency environment, all